 Angiotensin-converting enzyme (ACE) inhibitors are usually taken by mouth as a pill once or twice a day.
-There are 10 types of ACE inhibitors available in the United States to treat high blood pressure.
-Each has different tablet doses available.
+There are also liquid oral solutions.
+If you are in the hospital, doctors there may also use a shot.

 There are many different types of ACE inhibitors available in the US.
 Each has different dose.

 Most people start by taking a low dose pill once a day.
 Everyone is different, so your doctor will work with you to meet your blood pressure goals.
 Sometimes that means raising your dose, lowering your dose, or adding a second dose later in the day.

 Always take your ACE inhibitor at the same time every day.
 Morning, evening, or mid-day – you decide what works best for you.

 Liquid or pills, either way – ACE inhibitors help keep high blood pressure at bay!